TRAVEL REQUIREMENTS (July 18, 2021)

 COVID-19 TEST REQUIREMENTS

-- Alternatively, travelers originating from the USA and Canada can do an antigen test for the SARS-COV-2 virus obtained from a naso-pharyngeal swab performed within 48 hours prior to departure to Sint Maarten.
-All FDA approved antigen tests including those with Emergency Use Authorization only (EUA) are accepted.
+- Alternatively, residents from the USA and Canada can also do an antigen test for the SARS-COV-2 virus obtained from a naso-pharyngeal swab performed within 48 hours prior to departure to Sint Maarten.
+All FDA approved antigen tests using a nasopharyngeal sample including those with Emergency Use Authorization only (EUA) are accepted.
 Tests performed outside of the 48 hours period and home tests will not be accepted.

 - Travelers residing in and/or traveling from a low-risk country are exempted from the mandatory rt-PCR or antigen test.